-- (a) external market and economic conditions beyond our control such as interest rates, availability of credit, inflation rates, economic uncertainty, changes in laws, and national and international political circumstances; - (b) certain of our Managed Companies have a limited operating history, and historical performance of our Managed Companies may not be indicative of future performance of our Managed Companies' share price or return on investment in our Common Shares; - (c) the success of our Managed Companies depends on our ability to manage their operations, investments and assets.
-There is no guarantee that our strategies will be successful, or that we will continue to be able to rely on the key personnel we depend on in this role;

-- (d) some of our Managed Companies invest in commodities, the prices of which are subject to fluctuation and potential declines in value; and - (e) some of our Managed Companies are exposed to currency risk and foreign investment risk when they invest in securities that are denominated in foreign currencies and/or in securities of foreign issuers.
+- (a) external market and economic conditions beyond our control such as interest rates, availability of credit, inflation rates, economic uncertainty, changes in laws, and national and international political circumstances; - (b) certain of our Managed Companies have a limited operating history, and historical performance of our Managed Companies is not intended to be, nor should it be construed as an indication or forecast of future performance of our Managed Companies, their share prices, or an indication as to the future value or return on investment in respect of our Common Shares; - (c) the success of our Managed Companies depends on our ability to manage their operations, investments and assets.
+There is no guarantee that our strategies will be successful, or that we will continue to be able to rely on the key personnel we depend on in this role; - (d) some of our Managed Companies invest in commodities, the prices of which are subject to fluctuation and potential declines in value; and - (e) some of our Managed Companies are exposed to currency risk and foreign investment risk when they invest in securities that are denominated in foreign currencies and/or in securities of foreign issuers.